EcoPark Economic Impact Estimate

 Where the Numbers Come From

-• The Presidio Tunnel Tops and Crissy Field for rewilding and park construction costs.
+• Presidio Tunnel Tops and Crissy Field — benchmarks for large-scale park construction, rewilding, and coastal infrastructure in San Francisco.¹²

-• The California Academy of Sciences for education and exhibit models.
+• California Academy of Sciences — comparator for education-focused facilities, exhibit operations, attendance scale, and earned-revenue models.³

-• San Francisco Controller’s Office and Public Works data for local cost adjustments.
+• San Francisco Public Works — source for local construction cost indices, labor assumptions, and infrastructure pricing.⁶

 Estimated Costs

-• Construction of new learning and climate centers.
+• Construction of education, climate, and learning centers